HSnils/ExperienceDesign/README.md

 * See where room is on campus (as of this date MazeMap does not allow gps routing on Gjøvik Campus)

 # Authors
-Anders Martinsen
+Anders Martinsen,
-Cato Hatlestad
+Cato Hatlestad,
-Espen Kalstad
+Espen Kalstad,
-Mats Åsbu Jacobsen
+Mats Åsbu Jacobsen,
 Henrik Reff Snilsberg